rifkiknw/Kube-Cluster/README.md

 I copied from the original source at https://github.com/justmeandopensource/kubernetes.git and don't forget to visit the original source for more details

 # Set up a Highly Available Kubernetes Cluster using kubeadm
-Follow this documentation to set up a highly available Kubernetes cluster using __Ubuntu 20.04 LTS__ with keepalived and haproxy
+Follow this documentation to set up a highly available Kubernetes cluster using __CentOS 7__ with keepalived and haproxy

 This documentation guides you in setting up a cluster with three master nodes, one worker node and two load balancer node using HAProxy and Keepalived.